withtwoemms/pokedex/README.md

 pip install poetry
 ```

-Once installed, scripts can executed using the `run` subcommand:
+Once installed, scripts can executed using the `run` subcommand.
+For example, the following runs tests, coverage, and linting:

 ```
-poetry run <script>
+poetry run check
 ```